 As you become more advanced you will discover many other ways in which you might move under the above conditions, but these movement strategies work quite well until you have an improved sense of timing and distance.
 You should practice these skills with a training partner who will attack you with great vigor and speed (after you get beyond any initial jitters and are certain you can move at the appropriate time).

 When you first begin training you should carefully study the appropriate distance for delivering most kicks and hand strikes.
 You will want to fully appreciate when you are in range or out of range for any potential striking method.
-Beginning students seldom have a good sense for this distance.
+Beginning students seldom have a good sense of this distance.
 You can tell when someone sets out to kick a bag with Yoko Geri or Mawashi Geri.
-Usually they are not at a proper distance from the bag to deliver an effective kick.
+Usually, they are not at a proper distance from the bag to deliver an effective kick.
 Often the kick will miss the bag completely.
 At other times the kick will be effectively jammed or otherwise rendered ineffective because the bag is too close.
 Spend a good deal of time developing a sense for when each strike and kick is within your effective range.

 As you advance you will be introduced to a great many additional kicking methods that can be employed to quickly put you at an optimal kicking range when you are not at Chikoma.
 Many of these methods are used to mask or otherwise hide an approach from Ittoma.
-In some cases these kicks will move you from Chikoma to Ittoma.
+In some cases, these kicks will move you from Chikoma to Ittoma.
 While this may seem strange initially, there are very sound reasons for doing exactly that.
 I will leave you to ponder the nature of these circumstances.

 Distance is a very dynamic thing.
 It constantly changes when two people are in a contest of some type.
-This means you must continually evaluate both current and future distancing to decide your best course of action and best method of protection from a potential attack.
+This means you must continually evaluate both current and future distancing to decide your best course of action and the best method of protection from a potential attack.
 This is not always easy and takes quite some time to evolve.
 Start by noting when your distancing is not correct or when you make incorrect distancing assumptions.
 These are learning opportunities you should not overlook.